Meet BayCare Clinic's cyclists

 Every physician we talked with agreed on at least one thing: Wisconsin holds some of the most scenic and challenging biking routes in the country.

 Although each of these physicians enjoys a local bike ride, they also plan cross-country trips – possibly even abroad – to bike.
-Aurora BayCare’s gynecological oncologist Dr. Peter R. Johnson recently enjoyed a weeklong bicycling trip to Sonoma and Napa Valley in California with fellow physicians.
+Aurora BayCare’s gynecological oncologist Dr. Peter R. Johnson enjoyed a weeklong bicycling trip to Sonoma and Napa Valley in California with fellow physicians.

 Dr. Peter R. Johnson enjoys riding his bike in Green Bay on Nicolet Drive, but also loved spending time cycling in Napa Valley in California.

 Ophthalmologist Dr. Kevin Wienkers has included his children in biking since birth and continues to enforce this healthy habit.
 “Door County is a favorite place to bike – I love to do the century ride.
 I even did the century ride 25 years ago when my first child was in a Burley, pulled behind my bike.
 They ride now on their own – we just did a biking vacation in France with the family.”

 Dr. Kevin Wienkers and his family enjoyed their bike ride through France.
 On the left, the Palace of Versailles.
 On the right, the Eiffel Tower in Paris.